jgrospe92/Iot-PythonDashboard/README.md

 - `pip install {the name of the dependency}`
 - Check the requirements.txt for the names

+# How to install SqLite Browser
+- Run this command `sudo apt-get install sqlitebrowser`

 # How to run the project
 - Look for the app.py and execute it
 - It should provide you a localhost address